Your voice has an impact! Please read about the issues outlined below and contact your Representatives and Senators to incite action.

 - 2,4-D is much more harmful to plant life than RoundUp (glyphosate).
 Specialty crops (like grapes, tomatoes, beans and sweet corn) and non-GE soy and cotton are extremely sensitive to 2,4-D.

-- Both spray and volatilization drift can devastate adjacent ecosystems.
+- Both spray and volatilization drift can devastate adjacent ecosystems, yards and home gardens.

 - Industry tests show that 2,4-D is contaminated with dioxins—often referred to as the most toxic substance known to science.
 Dioxin contamination in the rivers and soil around Dow Chemical’s headquarters in Midland, Michigan is the highest ever found by the EPA, and has been linked to increased breast cancer rates in the contaminated areas.